pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

     return accum;
 }
 ```

 Consider the above C program, which sequentially sums the elements of an array.
-For the sake of explanation, let's assume that our C compiler cannot automatically vectorize this code (although in reality it can, since the code is so simple).
+For the sake of explanation, let's assume that our C compiler cannot automatically vectorize this code (although in reality, it probably can, since the code is so simple).
 In ISPC, an idiomatic analogous program may look like this:

 ```c
 uniform int sumArray(uniform int arr[], uniform int size) {